matthewearl/matthewearl.github.io/_posts/2016-01-14-inverse-haar.md

 ## Mixed integer linear programming

-In order to invert the `detect` function described above, I express the forward problem in terms of [Mixed integer linear programming](https:// en.wikipedia.org/wiki/Integer_programming), and then apply a MILP solver to the linear program.
+In order to invert the `detect` function described above, I express the problem in terms of [Mixed integer linear programming](https:// en.wikipedia.org/wiki/Integer_programming), and then apply a MILP solver to the linear program.